Things To Talk About With Your Boyfriend To Fix A Relationship. Your Relationship Problems & Relationship Questions.

 So feeling angry is a triggered response from your past.

-But to stuff it down and pretend it’s not there, makes you out of connection with yourself and the boyfriend feel out of connection in response to your being out of connection.
+But to stuff your feeling down and pretend it’s not there, makes you out of connection with yourself and the boyfriend feel out of connection in response to your being out of connection.

 Running to friends to complain, “How undependable of him!
-I can’t count on him!” will only elicit more agreement and more distancing from the boyfriend or husband.
+I can’t count on him!” will only elicit more agreement from them and encouragement to distance from your boyfriend.

-However if you bypass the friends and when you’re capable of stating “When I heard about the game instead of mowing the lawn I discovered I felt so angry instead of just being okay with it.
+However when you’re capable of stating “When I heard about the game instead of mowing the lawn I discovered I felt so angry instead of just being okay with it.
 I have to check within and see what that’s about.”

 Then he knows where you stand, and he doesn’t feel blamed.
 You just connected.